 Calisthenics athletes generally have relatively strong forearms, but not strong enough.
 This can cause us problems in situations in which we need to use our maximum strength capacity.
 For example, when doing deadlifts in the gym; or even when carrying something very heavy in our everyday lives.

 In calisthenics, one of the ways to specifically target the forearms is to hang from the bar(dead hang).
 Therefore, the specific exercise would be to hang in dead hang using your thumbs for as long as possible, and if you want to increase the difficulty, you can use a thicker bar if you have it available.

 The serratus anterior is a very important muscle, not only aesthetically, but also to have an advanced level in calisthenics.
-The serratus is responsible for scapular protraction, so it is very important for planche workouts and to avoid injuries.
+The serratus is responsible for scapular elevation and protraction

 EXERCISES TO TARGET THE SERRATUS ANTERIOR